The-Talik/Red-Wizards-Extended-Endgame/README.md

 Bugfixes/core game tweaks:
 - Fleet ships properly use their scanner power when looking for asteroids to mine
 - Ancient artifacts are purple, instead of blue
+- Having too many equipments installed will disable them, rather than remove them.
+(For example, when you have a fleet)
+- Items in your inventory show quantity needed for quests.
+- Hephaestus set to Epic

 Changelog:

+1.1.3
+ - Having too many equipments installed will disable them, rather than remove them. (done now)
+ - Items in your inventory show quantity needed for quests.
+ - Broke project into RWEE and RedWizardsModManager to handle resource injection, etc.
+   - RWMM will eventually be released as a separate mod to help other modders.
+ - Hephaestus set to Epic
+ - Scrapping Legendary+ items now drop cores, which can be used to create the familiar upgrade item.

 1.1.2
  - Fixes save load issue from 1.1.1
  - Autocheck prepatcher and plugin versions to prevent mismatches
- - Having too many equipments installed will disable them, rather than remove them (Work in progress) 1.1.1
+ - Having too many equipments installed will disable them, rather than remove them (Work in progress)

+1.1.1
  - Reworked L55+ enemy drops so all endgame loot has a chance to drop
  - Fixed bug with Tier 7 relics not dropping